jonathaneunice/textdata/README.rst

 program source.
-The way Python likes to have its text indented, however, means that there will often be extra spaces appended to the beginning of each line, as well as possibly extra lines at the start and end of the text that are present for inclusion in the program source, but not useful in the resulting data.
+The way Python likes to have its text indented, however, means that there will often be extra spaces appended to the beginning of each line, as well as possibly extra lines at the start and end of the text.
+They're there to make things look and work right in the program source, but they're not useful in the resulting data.

 Python string methods give easy ways to clean this text up, but it's no joy reinventing that particular text-cleanup wheel every